 One year after the United States doubled its territory with the Louisiana Purchase, the Lewis and Clark expedition leaves St. Louis, Missouri, on a mission to explore the Northwest from the Mississippi River to the Pacific Ocean.

 The expedition traveled up the Missouri River in a 55-foot long keelboat and two smaller boats.
 In November, Toussaint Charbonneau, a French-Canadian fur trader accompanied by his young Native American wife Sacagawea, joined the expedition as an interpreter.
 The group wintered in present-day North Dakota before crossing into present-day Montana, where they first saw the Rocky Mountains.
-On the other side of the Continental Divide, they were met by Sacagawea's tribe, the Shoshone Indians, who sold them horses for their journey down through the Bitterroot Mountains.
+On the other side of the Continental Divide, they were met by Sacagawea’s tribe, the Shoshone Indians, who sold them horses for their journey down through the Bitterroot Mountains.
 After passing through the dangerous rapids of the Clearwater and Snake rivers in canoes, the explorers reached the calm of the Columbia River, which led them to the sea.
-On November 8, 1805, the expedition arrived at the Pacific Ocean, the first European explorers to do so by an overland route from the east.
+On November 8, 1805, the expedition arrived at the Pacific Ocean.
 After pausing there for the winter, the explorers began their long journey back to St. Louis.